 Cornell University

-migration, and sex-bias affect patterns of genetic variation.
+migration affect patterns of genetic variation.
 From these insights, we develop statistical methods to

 Current work in the lab includes: investigating the extent to which population-specific gene-by-environment interactions